slifty/torwolf/docs/GAME.md

 All roles are secret.

 ##Goals
-- <b>Rebellion</b> - They want to get three rumors published in the paper.
+- <b>Rebellion</b> - They want to get rumors published in the paper.
-- <b>Journalist</b> - They want to get three rumors published in the paper.
+- <b>Journalist</b> - They want to get rumors published in the paper.
 - <b>Government</b> - They want to squelch the rebellion and keep the rest of the world out of it.
-This is done by killing the current activist or the journalist before all three rumors are published.
+This is done by killing the current activist or the journalist before three rumors are published.

 <i>Note: Apathetic citizens have to pick a side or they can't win.</i>